GBert/railroad/c6021light/connect6021light/README.md

 Project to equip an Arduino Uno + CANdiy shield to serve as a drop-in-replacement for a 6021 Central Unit for connecting Keyboards (only!) to CAN.

+## Safety Notes

+Power Off commands cannot be fully translated from I2C to CAN.
+There is a heuristic in place to find the decoder address to use for a Power Off command.
+However, this heuristic can be tricked and a power off command may not be sent.
+Please make sure to independently limit the Power On time of accessories.

 ## Notes on Supply Power

 The Keyboard operates on 8V.
 Note that its power draw is quite significant at about 120mA for a